Skip to content

 Key takeaways

-• There is no universal 'best' — match the system to wildfire exposure and microclimate first
+• There is no universal "best" siding — match the system to wildfire exposure and microclimate before anything else

-• Fiber cement is the strongest all-round California choice and the only sound pick on fire-exposed parcels
+• Fiber cement is the strongest all-around California choice and the only sound pick on fire-exposed parcels

-• Combustible materials (engineered wood, vinyl) are a poor fit for foothill, wine-country, and Tahoe WUI zones
+• Combustible materials (engineered wood, vinyl, natural wood) are a poor fit for foothill, wine-country, and Tahoe WUI zones

-• Factory-baked finishes dramatically outlast field paint under valley UV
+• Factory-baked finishes dramatically outlast field paint under Central Valley UV; south and west walls age fastest

-• Stucco often hides trapped-moisture damage; tear-off can be a durability upgrade
+• Stucco often hides trapped-moisture damage — a fiber cement re-side can be a durability upgrade, but repair is sometimes the right call

 FAQ